MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 And unsurprisingly it absolutely demolishes every other contestant by a factor 2-3x at the cost of uglier code.

 However, this is still nowhere near what a hand-tuned shader version of this would do.
 As you can actually do block reductions here.
 Preload a range of particles into groupshared, then do the force computation for this block, and repeat for the next blocks.
-You can actually do even better, if you preload something like 4-8 particles into registers, and compute their forces from there, leading to a staged block algorithm.
+You can do even better, if you preload something like 4-8 particles into registers, and compute their forces from there, leading to a staged block algorithm.
 This is how you usually try to optimize reductions that reuse a lot of memory, like [matrix multiplications](https://siboehm.com/articles/22/CUDA-MMM).

 Of course, something like Taichi would actually win here against everyone, but its not our comparison target as you can't write the simulation in vectorized tensor form there, and likely after I implement automatic groupshared cache generation the performance gap might go to 0, or become better, tho I suspect probably not without some really advanced heuristics.